khudgins/documentation/console/compute/machine_images.rst

 A machine image is a saved template of a server.
 Running servers are started from machine images.

-If you are going to be utilizing enStratus images to begin your cloud work, please follow this workflow:
+If you are going to be utilizing Enstratius images to begin your cloud work, please follow this workflow:

-1. Start a server from one of the provided enStratus templates (machine images).
+1. Start a server from one of the provided Enstratius templates (machine images).
 2. Next, create a machine image from the server you have started.

-3. Use the resulting image in your work, not the provided enStratus image.
+3. Use the resulting image in your work, not the provided Enstratius image.

 *Why?*

-We update the available enStratus images periodically, and when we do, we delete the old images to be good stewards of cloud resources.
+We update the available Enstratius images periodically, and when we do, we delete the old images to be good stewards of cloud resources.
 If the backing image of a running server is deleted, it can lead to imaging problems going forward.
 It will not affect the running server.

 The functionality included with machine images varies depending on the underlying cloud provider.
-Some cloud providers allow access to a public database of images from which private servers can be started. enStratus allows searching and starting of any publicly available machine images.
+Some cloud providers allow access to a public database of images from which private servers can be started.
+Enstratius allows searching and starting of any publicly available machine images.

 Renaming and Re-labeling